Anyword vs Copy.ai for Ad Copywriting 2026: Which AI Tool Actually Delivers?

 1. Does Anyword actually improve ad performance, or is the scoring just a gimmick?

 It's not a gimmick, but it's not magic either.
 Anyword's predictive scores are built on a dataset of actual ad performance data across industries.
 When you feed in your own historical data on Business plans, the scores get meaningfully more calibrated to your specific audience and vertical.
 Most users report using it primarily to eliminate low-scoring variants before testing — which reduces wasted spend without requiring you to trust the scores blindly.
-Whether it improves performance depends on what you were producing before.
+Whether it improves performance depends heavily on what you were producing before.
 If you were already running tight creative testing, the lift will feel smaller.
 If you were basically winging your headlines, it'll feel significant.

 2. Can Copy.ai generate platform-specific ad copy (Facebook vs Google vs LinkedIn)?